 I don't know about your neck of the woods, but we've been stuck in a heat wave of the tropical sort for one too many days in a row.
 The weather finally broke and we are back in the comfortable range, but I've come to the conclusion that no matter what the weather, someone is going to be complaining about it.

 Inspired by the heat (or maybe suffering from a minor unexpected heat stroke) and a bottle of coconut oil the kind people at Kelapo sent me, I set out to create some island inspired tropical kabobs.

-Quick Dinner Fixins: Chicken Pineapple and Shrimp on a Stick
+Tropical Kabobs: Chicken Pineapple and Shrimp on a Stick

 - 2 large chicken breast

-- 1/2 cup Trader Joe's Soyaki, or tropical marinade of choice
+- ½ cup Trader Joe's Soyaki, or tropical marinade of choice

 - 24 large shrimp, cleaned and shells removed except for the tails